 On land, on water, for real!
 The museum tells the Swedish Navy's exciting history.
 Karlskrona's most visited attraction!
 Boats, figureheads, models, sub-marines, all of which tell of the Swedish Navy's exciting story from empire to today.

 The Submarine Hall - Two submarines in a spectacular building.
-(Unfortunately the Submarine Hall is closed for visitors summer 2020.)
-Free entrance.
+Unfortunately the Naval Museum is closed for visitors until further notice.

 The cycling in Karlskrona is amazing!
 Head off on unknown roads using GPS, experience The Garden of Sweden or take your bike on an archipelago boat and visit some of our hundreds of islands.